pulumi/docs/content/blog/dynamic-providers/index.md

 ## _Dynamic_ Resource Provider

-> **Note**: Dynamic providers are currently only supported in Javascript, Typescript, and Python.
+> **Note**: Dynamic providers are currently only supported in JavaScript, TypeScript, and Python.

 Pulumi provides appropriate lifecycle callbacks through the `pulumi.dynamic.ResourceProvider` abstract class.
 While Pulumi does not know what sort of resources a dynamic provider will create, the lifecycle hooks must return data in specific formats, which Pulumi uses as hints to call the appropriate lifecycle hooks.